Share this page

 It may suit your personality to be either a firm parent or a kind one, but that parenting sweet spot is really a balance between being both kind and firm.

-Being firm involves setting rules and boundaries at home, said Sher-li Torrey, Founder and Director at Mums@Work, a social enterprise dedicated to supporting women find work-family balance.
+Being firm involves setting rules and boundaries at home, said Sher-li Torrey, FFL Council Member, and Founder and Director at Mums@Work, a social enterprise dedicated to supporting women find work-family balance.
 However, when lines are crossed, it helps when correcting your child to explain the intention behind the discipline—whether explaining why a curfew is set or why there are limits on smartphone usage.

 When disciplining a child, it is also essential to be fair and impartial, said Kelvin Ang, FFL Council Member and prominent parenting blogger, who is also known as the @Cheekiemonkies dad.
 “I've always been conscious that I should not show any bias towards any child.
 Giving timeouts for poor behaviour or imposing screen time limits are based on the same rules for all my three kids.”